Futsch1/image-sieve/README.md

 - Sieve the images by either deleting discarded ones, copying or moving kept images to a target folder

 ## Installation
-A Windows installer is available for every release for [download](https://github.com/Futsch1/image-sieve/releases) or the app can be installed via the [Microsoft Store](https://www.microsoft.com/en-us/p/imagesieve/9nwlt9phl39d).
+A Windows installer or a portable zip is available for every release for [download](https://github.com/Futsch1/image-sieve/releases) or the app can be installed via the [Microsoft Store](https://www.microsoft.com/en-us/p/imagesieve/9nwlt9phl39d).
 For Linux, ImageSieve is available on the [Snap Store](https://snapcraft.io/image-sieve).

 On Windows, Linux or macOS, it is also possible to install [Rust](https://rustup.rs/), clone the repository and run